aamirazad/tigertutoringtool/hugo/content/teachers/fiore/midsummer.md

   - This fighting shows that loves can cause not only emotional pain, but physical pain

   - **Oberon yells at Puck for playing these tricks and instructs him to keep the boys apart**

+### Scene 3

+-  **Puck gets the four lovers together and puts the drops on Lysander’s eyes making him love Hermia once again**